DAESCG/m6_javascript_primer/README.md

 Meeting Synopsis
 ----------------
 The first half of the meeting featured a JavaScript (JS) primer.
-Dan Panzarella led the primer, which covered Basic JS syntax and usage.
+Dan Panzarella led the primer, which covered basic JS syntax and usage.
 [Node.js](https://nodejs.org) was used to carry out most JS demonstrations, but the [web console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console) was also utilized.